nlbdev/service-stem/README.md

 # service-stem

-A service to generate text content based on markup
+A microservice to generate text content and images based on MathML.

+It requires a message broker (RabbitMQ) and a API frontend to run.